i40west/netlify-cms-cloudflare-pages/README.md

 If you haven’t already installed the Decap CMS files, take the `static/admin` directory from this repo and add it to your `static` directory (for Hugo) or wherever you add files to be deployed as-is to your site.
 There are two files under `admin`, a stub HTML file that loads the CMS, and the CMS config file `config.yml`.
 You can change the name of the `admin` directory.

 The config file included here is a starter file only; you need to set this up for your site, which is beyond the scope of these instructions.
-However, you must set `base_url` in this config to the URL of your site (like `https://example.com`).
+However, you must set `site_domain` and `base_url` in this config to the URL of your site (like `https://example.com`).
 Setting `auth_endpoint` here is optional because the default path works for the way this repo is set up.

 ### 4. Profit!